This is a simple definition of CRM.

 Here’s how a CRM system can help your business today.

-Source: Salesforce Relationship Survey conducted 2014–2016 among 10,500+ customers randomly selected.
-Response sizes per question vary.
+Source: Salesforce Customer Success Survey conducted from 2017–2019.
+Survey respondents were 3,384 Salesforce customers randomly selected.
+Responses per question vary.

 A CRM system can help you identify and add new leads easily and quickly, and categorize them accurately.
 By focusing on the right leads, sales can prioritize the opportunities that will close deals, and marketing can identify leads that need more nurturing and prime them to become quality leads.

 With complete, accurate, centrally held information about clients and prospects, sales and marketing can focus their attention and energy on the right clients.